 - explore ultimate questions of beliefs and values in relation to a range of contemporary issues in an ever-changing society

 The impact of RE is monitored and assessed in a number of ways.
 We look at the extent to which our pupils are engaged in discussions with their peers, sharing their own beliefs with others to understand and appreciate differences between themselves and the children around them.
-Through pupil interviews, students are able to articulate what they have learned when prompted by their work.
+Through pupil interviews, students are able to articulate what they have learnt when prompted by their work.
 These interviews, as well as other observations both within RE lessons and everyday school life, enable us to gather evidence of the extent to which our pupils demonstrate welcoming, clear communication and respect of pupils with beliefs different to their own.
 Through the careful planning and continuous review of an engaging RE curriculum, we can observe how our pupils show and apply their own moral compass as well as accumulating an increased cultural capital.